 December is known for being on the cold side and a sign of a slowing Real Estate market as everyone starts to enjoy the holidays.
 Not this year however!
 December was smoking hot.
 A new record of 16 days inventory pushed buyers to snatch up everything they could and quickly.

 781 available homes currently on market -347 vs. last month.

 1255 units -336 vs. last month

 +12%!!!
 December 2017 vs. 2016

 Days on Market

-Snohomish County Active to pending 33 days vs. 47 a year ago up 7 days from last month.
+Snohomish County Active to pending 34 days vs. 39 a year ago.
+Up 4 days from last month (normal with the holidays).